Frequently Asked Questions

 Yes!
 Good Samaritan Home does not require you to change your primary care physician.
 Some local doctors will even make “house calls” and come visit you right here at the Home!

 Who owns Good Samaritan Home?

-We are a nonprofit organization, governed by a board of directors made up entirely of people living in the Quincy area, some even in on our campus!
+We are a nonprofit organization, governed by a board of directors made up entirely of people living in the Quincy area, some even on our campus!
 An Association made up of residents, family members, and community members elect our Board of Directors.
-Day-to-day operations our managed by our CEO/Administrator, CFO/Associate Administrator, and Supervisory Staff.
+Day-to-day operations are managed by our CEO/Administrator, CFO/Associate Administrator, and Supervisory Staff.

 There is only one Good Samaritan Home.
 We are not a part of a larger chain and have no parent company or corporate stakeholders.
 All decisions (big and small) are made right here, by the people who know our residents best.